scylladb/scylladb/docs/getting-started/ddl.rst

 If the table does not exist, the statement will return an error unless ``IF EXISTS`` is used, in which case the operation is a no-op.

+.. note:: Dropping a table that has materialized views or secondary indexes is disallowed and will return an error.
+To do so, the materialized views or secondary indexes that depend on the table must first be explicitly dropped.
+Refer to :doc:`Materialized Views </getting-started/mv>` and :doc:`Secondary Indexes </getting-started/secondary-indexes>` for details.

 .. _truncate-statement:

 TRUNCATE